 - Chronic infections and inflammations

-A high protein level on its own won't provide the vet enough information to confirm a diagnosis.
-In addition to the albumin/globulin ratio and the total protein value, the vet will consider the other information in your dog's lab tests, as well as his symptoms and medical history.
-Special tests such as a bone marrow exam and heartworm tests also may be conducted, depending on the symptoms, to determine a diagnosis.
-When the cause of a dog's elevated globulin is determined, the vet can recommend a treatment regimen.
+A high protein level on its own won't provide the veterinarian enough information to confirm a diagnosis.
+In addition to the albumin/globulin ratio and the total protein value, the veterinarian will consider the other information in your dog's chemistry as well as their symptoms and medical history.
+A CBC will also be used to check lymphocyte counts and to see if your dog has anemia or other abnormalities.